 The Office of Special Education Programs (OSEP) has revised its monitoring priorities to ensure a balance between compliance and results by placing a greater emphasis on accountability and technical assistance (TA) activities that focus on improving the MSDE's capacity to develop, strengthen, and support improvement at local levels.
-In response to OSEP's shift in monitoring priorities, the MSDE, DSE/EIS has revised its monitoring procedures and now places greater emphasis on requirements related to improving educational results for children and youth with disabilities.
-In addition, the MSDE, DSE/EIS uses the Differentiated Framework, thus enabling the MSDE, DSE/EIS to work collaboratively with LITPs to identify root causes and focus on areas in need of improvement.
+In response to OSEP's shift in monitoring priorities, the MSDE, DEI/SES has revised its monitoring procedures and now places greater emphasis on requirements related to improving educational results for children and youth with disabilities.
+In addition, the MSDE, DEI/SES uses the Differentiated Framework, thus enabling the MSDE, DEI/SES to work collaboratively with LITPs to identify root causes and focus on areas in need of improvement.

-This is accomplished through the Maryland's Monitoring for Continuous Improvement and Results (MCIR) process.
+This is accomplished through the Maryland's Accountability to Improve Performance (AIP) process.
 General supervision is accountable for enforcing the requirements and for ensuring continuous improvement.
-The primary focus of the MCIR process is to improve educational results and functional outcomes for all children and youth with disabilities and their families and ensuring that the MSDE meets the program requirements within IDEA.
+The primary focus of the AIP process is to improve educational results and functional outcomes for all children and youth with disabilities and their families and ensuring that the MSDE meets the program requirements within IDEA.

 The MCIR process verifies data, documents compliance with both IDEA and COMAR regulatory requirements, and provides technical assistance for the timely correction of identified findings of noncompliance.
 Findings of noncompliance concerning the records of individual children with disabilities always result in verification of correction using a two prong process.
 First (Prong 1), the records in which the noncompliance was first identified are reviewed to determine if correction has occurred, or, the requirement was completed (for timeline violations), unless the child is no longer within the jurisdiction or the parent has withdrawn consent.
-Then (Prong 2), a subsequent review of a sample of records is conducted by the DSE/EIS to determine the level of compliance.
+Then (Prong 2), a subsequent review of a sample of records is conducted by the DEI/SES to determine the level of compliance.
 If both reviews result in 100% compliance, then correction has been achieved and the corrective action is closed.

-Comprehensive monitoring occurs at least every 3 years in each LITP.
+Comprehensive monitoring occurs at least every four years in each LITP.
 The purpose of comprehensive monitoring is to ensure the LITPs:

-- Are compliant with State and federal regulations; - Have a system of general supervision in place to monitor child progress and make data informed decisions; and - Are focused on improving outcomes for infants, toddlers, and preschool age children with developmental delays and disabilities, and their families.
+- Are compliant with State and federal regulations; - · Have a system of general supervision in place to monitor child progress and make data informed decisions; and - Are focused on improving outcomes for infants, toddlers, and preschool age children with developmental delays and disabilities, and their families.

 While some monitoring activities are universal for all, other monitoring activities are customized to examine areas of need.
-These areas are identified through a variety of sources such as but not limited to:
+These areas are identified through a variety of sources such as, but not limited to:

 - Indicator data verification;

-- Other data reviews;
+- · Other data reviews;

-- Grant reviews;
+- Grant reviews:

-- Fiscal data;
+- · Fiscal data;

-- Medicaid monitoring;
+- · Medicaid monitoring;

 - Family support data;

 - State complaints; and

-- Advocacy organization concerns.
+- · Advocacy organization concerns.

-While compliance continues to be important, the OSEP, like the MSDE, has created a balance with an RDA focus with respect to results monitoring for children and youth with disabilities.
-In response, the DSE/EIS has developed monitoring activities geared towards these efforts to ensure improved results.
+While compliance continues to be important, the MSDE, like the OSEP, has created a balance with an RDA focus with respect to results monitoring for children and youth with disabilities.
+The DEI/SES has developed monitoring activities geared towards these efforts to ensure improved results.
 Monitoring may be conducted either off-site as a desk audit or on-site depending on the nature of the monitoring activities.
 The method selected is dependent upon the activity and the information that is or is not accessible online and the need to acquire the necessary documents needed for the review.